logaretm/depo/README.md

 # Depo
-Simple and flexible repository pattern implementations.
+Simple and flexible repository pattern implementations for the laravel framework.

 ## Motivation